Martin Lee

 A barrister by profession, Lee served as the chairman of the Hong Kong Bar Association from 1980 to 1983.
+In 1985 he was elected to the Legislative Council, where he advocated strongly for the protection of human rights and democratic reform.
 He became involved in discussions over Hong Kong's handover to China, and in 1985 he joined the Hong Kong Basic Law Drafting Committee to assist in the drafting of Hong Kong's Basic Law, the city's mini-constitution post-handover.
-He was, however, expelled from the body in 1989 in the wake of the 1989 Tiananmen square crackdown, due to his condemnation of the Beijing government's role in the incident and his vocal support for the student protestors.
-In 1985 he was elected to the Legislative Council, where he advocated strongly for the protection of human rights and democratic reform.
+He was, however, expelled from the body in the wake of the 1989 Tiananmen Square protests and massacre, due to his condemnation of the Chinese government and his vocal support for the student protestors.

 In 1990, he became the founding chairman of the first pro-democracy party in Hong Kong, the United Democrats of Hong Kong, and later its successor, the Democratic Party.
 Under his leadership, the party won two landslide victories in the direct elections of 1991 and 1995, and emerged as one of the largest political parties in Hong Kong.
 He worked closely with the last Hong Kong Governor Chris Patten in an attempt to push forward constitutional reform in relation to democratic elections, attracting strong criticism from the Beijing government.
 In June 1997, he was forced to step down from his office when the colonial legislature was dissolved, alongside a number of other legislators; they later won back their seats in the Legislative Council in 1998.

 He resigned as the chairman of the Democratic Party in December 2002, and in 2008 he retired as a member of the Legislative Council.
 Prior to July 2020 he remained active in advocating and lobbying for the democratic cause both locally and internationally.
 This ended with the passage of the Hong Kong National Security Law on 1 July 2020.